Morfeas98/GameCollectionApp/README.md

 ---

-## 🛠️ API Endpoints
+## 🛠️ API Endpoints & Future Development
+**Note:** The project was originally intended to have a React frontend.
+Due to time constraints, the current implementation uses **Razor Pages**.

-The application includes a RESTful API for AJAX operations:
+The application includes a RESTful API for AJAX operations for future user:
 | Method | Endpoint | Description |
 | :--- | :--- | :--- |
 | **GET** | `/api/games` | Get all games |